RWS-CFNS/cap-dab-server/README.md

 - [ ] GUI config - Stream
 - [ ] Settings - CAP identity
 - [ ] Logging - Add stream logs to GUI

+# License

+Credits to [OpenDigitalRadio](http://www.opendigitalradio.org/) for the excellent open-source ODR-mmbTools DAB/DAB+ software tools.

+Credit to Adeola Bannis of the University of California for [BoostInfoParser](https://gist.github.com/thecodemaiden/dc4e4e4a54eaa5f0be84).